JimmyChen02/PasswordManager/README.md

 ![AWS](https://img.shields.io/badge/deployment-AWS-orange.svg)
 ![Terminal](https://img.shields.io/badge/interface-terminal-black.svg)

-A secure multi-user password manager that runs in the terminal and uses PostgreSQL for data storage and strong encryption to protect your passwords.
+A secure multi-user password manager that runs in the terminal and uses PostgreSQL on AWS RDS and EC2 for data storage and strong encryption to protect your passwords.

 ## Features